 You can use the following combinations:

 Are SIPs and sRTP safe enough for my call?
 Yes and no. The only thing you may be sure of is that the communication between the end-point and the class 5 PBX is secured, but from the PBX 5 and beyond you wouldn't know.
 So, if you are paranoid and want to be 100% sure about the secrecy of your call, keep reading there is another option.

 zRTP is the point-to-point RTP encryption.
 The key exchange is done directly between the end-points and the PBX just acts as a dummy proxy to pass by the traffic it won't understand.
 This kind of implementation works only on private extensions.
 Because of the technology and the way they work, you won't find an IP Telephony service that will route calls to the PSTN with zRTP, however, you may find PBXes that support zRTP to interconnect extension to extension calls.
 Just to be clear, because of the end-to-end encryption, some functionalities such as call recording or transcoding won't be available; therefore, both end-points need to agree on the codec they will use.

 Also known as software switches.
 These are programs that run on a general-purpose server.
 The most popular implementations are:

-I personally love FreeSWITCH and I will be thrilled to help you out starting a VoIP business with FreeSWITCH.
+I love FreeSWITCH, and I will be thrilled to help you start a VoIP business with FreeSWITCH.

 I think that is all the basis.
 Let me know if something is not clear.
 I will write more about it.